skip to main content

 • A CV or resume.

-• Official transcripts of all undergraduate and graduate work (See the Graduate School’s FAQ page for the address to which official transcripts must be mailed.
+• Official transcripts of all prior undergraduate and graduate work (See the Graduate School’s FAQ page for the address to which official transcripts must be mailed.
 Keep in mind that mailed applications can take 2-3 weeks to be received by the Graduate School and forwarded to the Department of Biology).

 • International applicants must also submit English language proficiency test scores (TOEFL, IELTS, or PTE-A) as per University policy.